darpanamin/getting_clean_data_project/CodeBook.md

 ## Key Columns (1-2)
 subject_id - this is the ID to identify the subject/participant
-activity  - this is the activity perfomed
+activity  - this is the activity perfomed.
+Possible activities are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING,LAYING

 ## Measurement Mean Columns (3-68)
  These will be means of the original measures based on Subject and Activity tBodyAcc-mean()-X